THE UNITED KINGDOM TO WITHDRAW HER CONTRIBUTION TO SAVE DROWNING MIGRANTS

 Despite some of these migrants are running away from death penalties, dictatorship, bad governance and persecutions.
 The British government has a morale responsibility to rescue these migrants but has decided to withdraw her services to see fleeing people drown.

 These policies are being traced to the BNPs former leader Nick Griffins who once said, I quote "We should shoot them dead on those boats".
-How can one expect such an irrational and racist way of approaching an international issue of people's movements.
+How can one expects such an irrational and racist way of approaching an international issue of people's movements.

 Without taking account of the UK being the root cause of some of those unwanted migrations either by looting, colonization, imperialism, democracy and not forgetting their continuous support of local dictatorship in those countries...
-Once again this demonstrates the double standard stance "the west" always has
+Once again this demonstrates the double standard stance "the west" always has.

 List of Human Rights Issues